jemin777/ojava7.0/README.md

 Important Note:
 ================
 This  GNUGPL3  license  is  for  only  Professional  Edition with  OakJava7 Tutorial.
 But  enterprise  edition  is  not  free that  is  MIT licensed. since
-OakJava7(JAVA7.0) Programming Language  is a  World No:1 Programming Language  and  it  is  dual Licensed invented  by  wilmix jemin j
+OakJava7(JAVA7.0) Programming Language  is a  World Rank A' Programming Language  and  it  is  dual Licensed invented  by  wilmix jemin j
 (Jemin Information Technology).

 Note: